TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-03-22-how-teaching-suicides-itself-by-killing-the-passion.md

 If in that spot someone would show me PHP and that it’s about websites, blogs or forms, I’d probably go different path, because that was no my problem.
 It was THEIRS.

+## I take 1 Person to Burst Lifetime Passion

-Luckily, friend of mine only showed me a hosting, where I could put my excel file.
-And then share it with him and we could send link with numbers of our enemies pre-filled.
+Luckily, friend of mine only showed me a hosting, where I could put my excel file and then share it with.
+That was so awesome.
+And with 15 lines of code, we could share link with numbers of our enemies pre-filled!
 That was the best thing ever so far in my life and it lead me here to share it again with others...

 ...**find the inner light in people and just give it a little attention.
 That's all they need**.